 Adding content to Email

-In the technical preview you can use text, images, and links in Emails.
-To add content to your Emails, follow these steps in Service Studio:
+To add content to your emails, follow these steps in Service Studio:

 Go to Interface > UI Flows > your Emails UI Flow and double-click the Email you want to edit.
-The Email opens for editing and the widget list shows the widgets that Emails currently support.
+The Email opens for editing.
+The widget list shows the widgets that Emails currently support.

 If you don't have Emails in your module, add one by following the instructions in Creating a new Email.